Check our Resources page for links to our talks, and resources emerging from the workshop.

 The 90 (440 Hilltop Ave), room 202, University of Kentucky

-Join us for this one-day workshop held in conjunction with the 2017 Linguistic Institute at the University of Kentucky.
-Organized by Lauren Squires and Scott Schwenter of The Ohio State University, the workshop is supported by a grant from the National Science Foundation (BCS 1725838).
+This was a one-day workshop held in conjunction with the 2017 Linguistic Institute at the University of Kentucky.
+Organized by Lauren Squires and Scott Schwenter of The Ohio State University, the workshop was supported by a grant from the National Science Foundation (BCS 1725838).
 Contact: email@example.com

 Michelle Devereaux (Kennesaw State University)